Request a Demo Search

-Volunteering exists in many forms, from informally helping your community to supporting a nonprofit.
-In fact, one-third of the nonprofit workforce is made up of volunteers.
-This means that if you run a nonprofit, volunteers are likely a major part of your organization.
+Volunteering takes many forms, from informally helping your community to supporting a nonprofit.
+One-third of the nonprofit workforce is made up of volunteers, demonstrating the importance of these dedicated supporters.
+If you run a nonprofit, volunteers are likely a significant part of your organization.

-In this guide, we’ll take a look at volunteerism to explore its history and benefits.
-Then, we’ll review how your organization can promote volunteerism in your community and improve your volunteer management.
+In this guide, we’ll explore volunteerism’s history and benefits.
+Then, we’ll review how your organization can promote volunteerism in your community and improve volunteer management.
 We’ll cover:

 At its core, volunteerism is the engagement and mobilization of groups of people to support others or fight for a worthwhile cause.
 Volunteer programs take place worldwide, and volunteers have improved the lives of many.
 Let’s take a closer look at this phenomenon!